![]() |

 had recently dawned upon the national horizon as well as scornful ridicule

-his ringing call for a better future.
+of die-hard racists.
 Johnson is uniquely equipped to ponder

 the subject and Stromberg's treatment of it, and in just thirteen short